IBM-Blockchain-Archive/learn-chaincode/README.md

   }
   ```

-- The `"path":` is the path to your fork of the repository on Github, going one more directory down into `/finished`, where your `chaincode_finished.go` file lives.
+- The `"path":` is the path to your fork of the repository on Github, going one more directory down into `/start`, where your `chaincode_start.go` file lives.
+The `v.2` portion of the URL indicates that the peer should checkout the code from the `v2.0` branch of your fork.

+- You may be wondering why we didn't use a URL like `http://github.com/<YOUR_GITHUB_ID_HERE>/learn-chaincode/start`.
+Well, this URL would work, but this would cause the peer to deploy the chaincode from the `master` branch of your repository, as opposed to the `v2.0` or `v1.0` branches.
+If you've been following this guide to the letter, then you have been committing changes and pushing to these branches in your fork, not the `master` branch.

 - Send the request.
 If everything goes smoothly, you will see a response like the one below